whatifif/handgesture/README.md

 project people: heeseob, jiaxi

 - when: 2017.08.02 ~ 2017.10.23 ( 3 months )
-- where: Amazon Web Service ( [https://aws.amazon.com/](https://aws.amazon.com/), Australia )
+- where: Amazon Web Service ( [https://aws.amazon.com/](https://aws.amazon.com/), Australia, 2 Park St, Sydney NSW 2000 )

-We got the 1'st prize together with one other team.
+Among 10 teams, we got the 1'st prize ( and Amazon Alexa as a award ) together with one other team ( DeepAI ).

 ## Brief Introduction of this project